B2C SaaS

 Imagine a parent entering the website with a specific activity or goal in mind, but typically have limited time to evaluate options.
 This user group relies on direct search and filtering to locate accurate results and quickly make a decision.
 Old search filters were less specific, and activity cards suffered from weak visual hierarchy and structure, making it harder for users to scan key information.

-Use Scenario example: A parent knows they want swimming lessons for their child and uses the platform to find the best available option.
+Use Scenario: A parent knows they want swimming lessons for their child and uses the platform to find the best available option.

 Suggested Design enhancements